DualSapiens/cs207-FinalProject/docs/source/Usage.rst

 Multivariate, scalar-valued function
 --------------------------------------
 A multivariable function is defined by initializing more than one `Var` object.
 Then, the derivative with respect to each independent variable may be accessed by passing in the appropriate variable in the argument of the `der()` method.
 The `grad()` method allows several derivatives to be returned at once.
-Here we also illustrate the use of special functions `sin` and `cos`, imported from the `autodiff` math module.
+Here we also illustrate the use of special functions `Sin` and `Cos`, imported from the `autodiff` math module.

 .. code-block:: python